When you add a domain to your G Suite or Cloud Identity account, keep in mind some limitations with secondary domains and domain aliases.

 Settings: You can't directly set different policies or configuration settings for different domains.
 However, you can place users from each domain into separate organizational units, and then apply different policies to each organizational unit.

 - Google Drive: You can't restrict sharing to a domain.
 Sharing options are based on the organization or organizational units.
 Learn about sharing options.

 - You can specify only one logo for your domains.
 The same logo appears for users in all domains that are part of your account.

-- Google Apps account merge is not supported.
-Some current Google Apps customers with multiple domains have separate Google Apps accounts for each domain.
-Google does not currently support merging multiple Google Apps accounts into a single multiple domain account.
+- G Suite account merge is not supported.
+Some current G Suite customers with multiple domains have separate G Suite accounts for each domain.
+Google does not currently support merging multiple G Suite accounts into a single multiple domain account.

-- Migration from domain aliases is not supported.
-Some current Google Apps customers use domain aliases for their non-primary domains.
-Google does not currently support the conversion of domain aliases into multi domain accounts.
+Migration from domain aliases is not supported.
+Some current G Suite customers use domain aliases for their non-primary domains.
+Google does not currently support the conversion of domain aliases into multi-domain accounts.

-- Searches for sites return sites only in the same domain as the user.
+Search results include only the sites in a user's domain.
 For example, a user with an address in a secondary domain will not find sites created in the primary domain.